bandlab/Guide/privacy_policy.md

 h) Right not to be subject to automatic decision-making, including profiling: We sometimes use computers to study and analyse Information.
 We might do this so we can understand how you, and other visitors, are using the Services.
 This allows us to improve the Services for better customer experience e.g. by providing personalised Content and marketing to you.
 For situations that may significantly impact you, you have the right to ask us not to do this; and

-i) Right to complain, right to judicial remedy: In the event that you feel your rights are breached, these rights allows you to make a complaint to the relevant authorities or to sue us in court.
+i) Right to complain, right to judicial remedy: If you feel your rights are breached, these rights allow you to make a complaint to the relevant authorities or to sue us in court.

 11.4.
 EU residents may exercise their rights above by writing to our Data Protection Officer at [privacy@bandlab.com](mailto:privacy@bandlab.com).
 The parent or guardian of a User resident in the EU under the age of 13 years old can request this on behalf of their child.